Rednirus/RestApps/CXFRestWSProject/readme.txt

 	http://localhost:9090/cxf-rs-services/hello-common-service/hello-universe/echo/yourName-> HelloUniverseService

-	Now to access these services from other application, lets say client application, we use http: conduit define URL Patterns which should be handled by defined service,
+	Now to access these services from other application, lets say client application, we create a client for rest service deployed:
-	1. it contains conduit name which is REST interface which is exposed as webservice on server side
+	1. it contains conduit name which is REST interface pattern which is exposed as webservice on server side
-	2. timeout parameters
+	2. timeout parameters, It contains lots of other parameters like authentication, tls confgurations etc. We will not use them here for simplicity
 	3. address to this service and providers which are used to help transfer data properly.
 Like JacksonJsonProvider is used for JSON conversion of data which is returned from this service.

 	<http-conf:conduit name=".*HelloWorldService.*">